pjotrp/blastxmlparser/README.md

   sys     0m37.198s
 ```

-which makes for pretty good core utilisation.
-If you have enough RAM it makes sense
+which makes for pretty good core utilisation and limited RAM use.
+If
+you have enough RAM it may make sense to try the `--parser nosplit'
-to try the --parse nosplit option.
-It may be faster.
+option which starts by reading the full DOM into RAM.
+It may be faster
+and show different IO characteristics.

 ## Install